 - Do not misspell the name of the person you are sending to.

-- Do not use a template for your cover letter – and if so make sure to change all the needed areas on it.
+- Try not use a template for your cover letter – and if so make sure to change all the needed areas on it.

-- Do not use cursive or odd fonts or colors.
+- Never use cursive or odd fonts or colors.
 Stick to the normal.

 - Do not include a picture – its a red flag.

-- Do write a full page for your cover letter.
+- Make sure to write a full page for your cover letter.

-- Do follow up in a professional and courteous manner about your application.
+- Follow up in a professional and courteous manner about your application.

 - Do not use general words or language describing yourself like organized, motivated, team player, and so on.
 We want you to show us this in other ways, not on your resume.